When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • Severe mental disorders.

-Gastroscopy of the upper digestive tract is a first-line examination method for visual assessment of the state of the mucous membranes.
+Gastroscopy of the upper digestive tract is a first-line research method for visual assessment of the condition of the mucous membranes.

-Gastroscopy is an examination of the upper organs of the gastrointestinal tract using a gastroscope inserted through the patient's oral cavity.
-Shows gastroscopy of the state of the duodenum, stomach and esophagus.
-This is necessary if you suspect such pathological processes:
+Gastroscopy is an examination of the upper organs of the gastrointestinal tract using a gastroscope inserted through the mouth of the subject.
+Gastroscopy shows the condition of the duodenum, stomach and esophagus.
+This is necessary if you suspect the following pathological processes:

 • damage to the duodenal mucosa;

-• diseases of the esophagus, accompanied by inflammation of its mucous membrane;
+• diseases of the esophagus, accompanied by inflammation of its mucosa;

 • peptic ulcer of the stomach or duodenum;